subhojit777/imag/doc/src/09010-contributing.md

 for easy-to-solve issues.
 You can start there, don't hesitate to ask questions if you do not understand the issue comment!

-Also, if you found bugs or outdated stuff in our documentation, feel free to file issues about them or even better: Write a pull request to fix them!
+Also, if you've found bugs or outdated stuff in our documentation, feel free to file issues about them or even better: Write a pull request to fix them!

 ## Prerequisites

 * cargo and rust compiler in current version (stable)
-* Ruby and Bundler if you want to write a Ruby module.

 Dependencies are listed in the
 [default.nix file](http://git.imag-pim.org/imag/tree/default.nix),